Lo & Leduc: In Pacomé

-Lo und Leduc started in the middle 2005 as a Bernese dialect group known as Pacomé.
+Lo und Leduc started in the middle of 2005 as a Bernese dialect group known as Pacomé.
 In 2007, the four-piece band's singer Luc Oggier had voice problems for half a year, and Lorenz Häberli was brought on as a substitute.
 He thereafter remained with the group as a permanent member.

 Pacomé published its first album in 2009.
 There were leftover songs that the two rappers, known as Lo & Luc, published "Update 1.0" as a free download.
 Just six months later, "Update 2.0" was released for free on the internet as well.
 Their third Update was released in 2012 with music designed to be more danceable.
 "Update 3.0" was freely available on the internet, and with songs like Räuber u Poli, was a success.

 Also in 2012, Lo & Leduc began planning their first commercial album.
 Besides Music, the pair studied German and History.
 They collaborated with Dodo, another Swiss singer who had previously collaborated with Steff la Cheffe.
 It would take until the spring of 2014 for the album to be finished.
 With the release of the first single from the album, All die Büecher, they came in at No. 42 on the Swiss Hitparade.
 The album Zucker fürs Volk was released in April 2014, and rose to #2 on the charts within a week.
 It remained in the charts throughout the year, and in early 2015, went back into the top ten after the release of Jung verdammt (Condemned Young), which was a #3 hit.
 The album reached gold status.

 In the 2015 Swiss Music Awards, Lo & Leduc were the performers with the most nominations (Best Group, Best Live Act and Best Talent).
 They won the award in all three categories, the second group to get all three in one year after Stress in 2008.